danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/SystemNotification.md

 ![SystemNotification logo](Logo.png)

-SystemNotification is a SwiftUI SDK that lets you mimic the native iOS system notification that are presented when you toggle silent mode, connect your AirPods, etc.
+SystemNotification is a SwiftUI library that lets you mimic the native iOS system notification that is presented when you toggle silent mode, connect your AirPods, etc.

 System notifications can be styled and customized.
 You can use a native-looking ``SystemNotificationMessage`` view as the content view, or any custom view.